Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 Mixing Basic Colors

-• Green — start with yellow and add small amounts of blue.
+• Green - start with yellow and add small amounts of blue

-• Purple — use blue as the base and gradually add red.
+• Purple - use blue as the base and gradually add red

-• Gray — add a very small amount of black.
+• Gray - add a very small amount of black

 Mixing basic gel colors to create different royal icing shades

-Warm and Cool Shades in Practice
+Warm and Cool Colors in Practice

-• Cool red helps produce a cleaner purple.
+• Cool red produces cleaner purple shades

 Color Saturation Over Time